bibliothecamagicarum/Agrippa/README.md

 ---

-## Serious research.
-Peer-reviewed.
+## Peer-reviewed research.
 Grounded in fact.
 No slop.

 > Dr. Justin Sledge of [ESOTERICA](https://www.youtube.com/watch?v=v0VZvMmelN4) said it plainly: generative AI represents a "vampirism of the market" driven by "seemingly demonic intelligences" housed in "dark satanic data centers" — a "semiotics of mockery" where our collective humanity becomes the "punchline of a vicious joke told just before opening bell."